My Lists Keep Growing

 Connecticut Historic Gardens

 I like the idea behind this initiative.
 I like gardens and I like history so I must really like historical gardens.
 13 of the current 15 gardens are at museums, so I’ll get to them by default.
-Although, I’ve run into an issue with this… I’ve been to two in the winter (empty gardens – like the Bellamy-Ferriday House garden to the right – since revisited in June though) and one at night (couldn’t see anything.)
+Although, I’ve run into an issue with this… I’ve been to two in the winter (empty gardens – like the Bellamy-Ferriday House garden below – since revisited in June though) and one at night (couldn’t see anything.)
 I did, however, happen to get married right in the middle of one, so that’s cool.
 (And I’ll be revisiting the winter/night ones as well.
 I just have to.)